 Click Here to learn more about The Business Platinum Card® from American Express.

 Finally, there is a no-annual-fee business card (see rates and fees) in the American Express portfolio that we think is a really solid option.
-It's The Blue Business® Plus Credit Card from American Express, and it starts with a welcome offer bonus of 15,000 Membership Rewards points after you spend $3,000 in the first three months of card membership.
+It's *blue biz plus*, and while it doesn't currently come with a welcome offer, the strong return on everyday business spending should offset that in a hurry.

 You'll earn 2x points per dollar spent on all eligible purchases on up to $50,000 spent each calendar year.